serval-uni-lu/upNNF/capkc/README.md

 which are directly used in the raw `csv` files of our result folder.
 The output is as follows: `command, status, memory in KB, time in seconds`.
-The status can be `done` in case of success or `err` for errors and `timeout` or `mem` for timeouts or out of memory early terminations.
+The status can be `done` in case of success or `err` for errors and `timeout` or `mem` for timeouts or out of memory early terminations respectively.

 Once the compilation has been done, we can perform approximate model counting as follows:
 ```